Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Experimental Results in a Distribution Feeder

-Figures~\ref{fig:voltage_comparison} and \ref{fig:durations} illustrate how different strategies perform in regulating voltage magnitudes within the bounds $[0.95, 1.05]$~p.u.; Figure~\ref{fig:voltage_comparison} considers the \emph{maximum voltage profile} across the system at every time step, as well as the \emph{number of nodes that experience overvoltages}.
-The proposed NN–SGF method maintains voltages tightly bounded across all monitored nodes, with only brief and mild excursions slightly above 1.05~p.u.
+Figure~\ref{fig:voltage_comparison} illustrate how different strategies perform in regulating voltage magnitudes within the bounds $[0.95, 1.05]$~p.u.; Figure~\ref{fig:voltage_comparison} considers the \emph{maximum voltage profile} across the system at every time step, as well as the \emph{number of nodes that experience overvoltages}. {These metrics are evaluated over the monitored set $\mathcal{M}=\{93,54,85,84,48,39,91,71,62,67\}$, selected to cover critical voltage locations, such as end-of-feeder buses and buses that approach or violate voltage limits in the baseline no-control case (Fig.~3); we report $\max_{j\in\mathcal{M}}|v_j(t)|$ (left axis) together with $N_{\mathrm{imp}}(t):=\bigl|\{\,j\in\mathcal{M}:\ |v_j(t)|>\bar V\,\}\bigr|$ (secondary axis).} The proposed NN–SGF method maintains voltages tightly bounded across all monitored nodes, with only brief and mild excursions slightly above 1.05~p.u.
 These short-duration deviations are well within the tolerance accepted by distribution utilities and do not compromise protection schemes.
 The BO method, which solves the full AC OPF offline to convergence, is used as a benchmark.
-The NN-BO approach, trained to emulate the BO setpoints directly, exhibits significantly more overvoltage excursions than the NN-SGF, reflected in its higher $\max T_{1.05}$ and $\mathrm{mean}\ T_{1.05}$ as shown in Figure~\ref{fig:durations}.
+The NN-BO approach, trained to emulate the BO setpoints directly, exhibits significantly more overvoltage excursions than the NN-SGF, reflected in its higher $\max T_{1.05}$ and $\mathrm{mean}\ T_{1.05}$ as shown in~\ref{fig:voltage_comparison}(e).
 This confirms that approaches that attempts to learn solutions to the OPF directly cannot ensure feasibility.
 Importantly, NN-SGF delivers effective online voltage regulation without any iterative optimization and even outperforms widely used schemes such as Volt/Var Control (VVC) and online primal dual methods investigated in~\cite{colot2024optimal}, which typically suffer from slower response or larger transient violations.
 Overall, NN-SGF strikes the best balance among voltage compliance, computational efficiency, and system protection, all without introducing operational concerns.